-Maximum Allowable Fee The amount we establish as the maximum amount HMSA will pay for covered services and supplies.
+Maximum Allowable Fee The maximum dollar amount HMSA will pay for a covered service, supply, or treatment.

 Medicaid A form of public assistance sponsored jointly by the federal and state governments providing medical assistance for eligible persons whose income falls below a certain level.
 The Hawaii Department of Human Services pursuant to Title XIX of the federal Social Security Act administers this program.